maxwellpark/AttendanceMonitor/README.md

 ## How to run the app

-Fire up XAMPP (or equivalent) and start the Apache and MySQL services.
+- Fire up XAMPP (or equivalent) and start the Apache and MySQL services.
-Navigate to 'http://localhost:[portno.]/' in your browser of choice.
+- Navigate to 'http://localhost:[portno.]/' in your browser of choice.
+- Credentials for test user accounts (to be used in development) can be found in the /private/plaintext.txt file.

 ## Naming conventions